 AAL places considerable importance on maintaining strong controls within our business.
 Our structure includes clearly drawn lines of accountability and delegation of authority.
 Adherence to the company Code of Conduct is required at all times and our Board actively promotes a culture of quality and integrity.
-As such, our primary focus in strengthening our sustainability posture in FY20 was the development of our modern slavery governance structure to ensure the effective implementation of our modern slavery action plan to mitigate this risk.
+As such, our primary focus in strengthening our sustainability posture in FY21 has been to continue the development of our modern slavery governance structure to ensure the effective implementation of our modern slavery action plan to mitigate this risk.